 Try to make sure international permission slips are signed by both parents.
 Discuss with your council about having both parents sign the permission slip and notarizing it.
-This is recommended by the U.S. Customs & Border Protection, and is strongly suggested as a best practice.
+This is recommended by the U.S. Customs & Border Protection and is strongly suggested as a best practice.

 Take the insurance.
 When booking flights, consider cancellation insurance which primarily covers the cost for airfare in the event a trip is cancelled due to illness.
-Discuss this option with your council as it could be costly.
+Read the fine print carefully, as some situations (such as pandemics) may not be covered.
+Broad cancellation insurance is called "Cancel for any reason" (CFAR) and must be obtained immediately after the first booking.
+Discuss this option with your council, if needed, as it could be costly.

 For trips longer than two nights, inquire with your council about accident activity insurance.
-You must enroll and purchase a specific policy from Mutual of Omaha to cover trips longer than two nights; trips longer than two nights are not covered on the basic plan.
+You must enroll and purchase a specific Activity Accident coverage from Mutual of Omaha to cover trips longer than two nights (three if on a federal holiday); trips longer than two nights are not covered on the Basic Plan.

 When planning to travel internationally, discuss liability insurance and accident activity insurance for it with your council.
-You'll want to ensure that your council's liability policy does not have any specific exceptions or exclusion for international travel.
-For accident activity insurance, you must enroll and purchase a specific policy from Mutual of Omaha to cover international trips; international trips are not covered on the basic plan.
+You will need to confirm that your council's liability insurance does not have any specific exceptions or exclusion for international travel.
+For Activity Accident insurance, you must enroll and purchase a specific policy from Mutual of Omaha to cover international trips; international trips are not covered on the Basic Plan.